 Documentation Requirements:

-Attachment D – Duration of Affordability Certification – The Applicant must the affordability period will be forty (40) years.
+Duration of Affordability Certification – The Applicant must provide a signed statement committing that the affordability period will be forty (40) years.
 This extended affordability period will be incorporated into the Written Agreement between OHFA and the Recipient of the HTF funds.

-3. Energy Efficiency/Green Building – 18 Points
+3. Energy Efficiency/Green Building – 5 Points

-Documentation Requirements only for Rental Activities in Conjunction with AHTCs:
+Applicants applying for Rental Activities in Conjunction with AHTCs must use Attachment F. All other applicants may complete either Attachment F or Attachment G to receive points for this category.

-Attachment E Home Energy Efficiency Rating Certification – Applicants must commit to receive a Home Energy Efficiency Rating System (HERS) Score within the specific range chosen on the attachment, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property post-construction/rehabilitation.
+Attachment F Home Energy Efficiency Rating Certification – Applicants must commit to receive a Home Energy Efficiency Rating System (HERS) Score within the specific range chosen on the attachment, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property post-construction/rehabilitation.
 This Certification must be signed by the Applicant.

-Documentation Requirements for all other NHTF Applicants:

-Attachment F Energy Efficiency/Green Building Certification - specifically listing the energy efficient/green building items for which points are being claimed.
+Attachment G Energy Efficiency/Green Building Certification - specifically listing the energy efficient/green building items for which points are being claimed.
 This Certification must be signed by a representative of the Ownership entity, the architect, and the general contractor.

 4. Priority Housing Needs – 5 Points